algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Functional.md

 #### Player

 The player control Pac-Man and his objectives are to have the maximum score value and not be touched by any ghost.
-He can take power-ups and fruits to have more points and bonus to kill the ghosts.
+He can take the power pellets and fruits to have more points and bonus to kill the ghosts.
 The player can eat fruits and it will give points, and when he eats a power up he can eat the ghosts and he's faster.

 #### Ghosts